particle-iot/docs/src/content/hardware/migration-guides/e404x-migration-guide.md

 {{!-- END do not edit content above, it is automatically generated e6a3ce62-dfb5-4926-a1b4-5f2fd5048d05 --}}

-One the E Series (other than the E404X), Wire and Wire1 are the same I2C peripheral and you can only use one at a time, so effectively it only has one I2C port.
+- On the E Series (other than the E404X), `Wire` and `Wire1` are the same I2C peripheral and you can only use one at a time, so effectively it only has one I2C port.
+- On the E Series (other than the E404X), the built-in pull-up on SDA and SCL is approximately 40K and an external pull-up is required.
+- On the E404X, the built-in pull-up on SDA and SCL is approximately 13K.
+An external pull-up is recommended.
+- On the E404X, GPIO is 3.3V and is not 5V tolerant.
+Connecting to a 5V I2C bus requires level shifting.
+- On the E404X, external pull-ups should only be connected to the MCU 3V3 supply.
+Pulling up to an external supply can cause leakage current into the GPIO pins of the nRF52840 which can prevent it from resetting properly.

 ### Serial (UART)